Genivia/RE-flex/README.md

-* an *enhancement* of [Boost.Regex](www.boost.org/libs/regex) to use its engine for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of unlimited length.
+* an *enhancement* of [Boost.Regex](www.boost.org/libs/regex) to use its engine for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of unlimited length;

 * a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) that are contructed from